Why should you choose an orthodontic specialist?

 Yes.
 Some orthodontic problems are significant enough to require early intervention.
 However, if a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right for treatment to begin.

-Phase One treatment, if necessary, is usually initiated on children between the ages of 7 and 10.
-Phase One treatment lasts about 10-12 months.
-The primary objective for Phase One treatment, is to address significant problems to prevent them from becoming more severe and to improve self-esteem.
+Phase one or early interceptive treatment, if necessary, is usually initiated on children between the ages of 7 and 10.
+Phase one treatment lasts about 10-12 months.
+The primary objective for phase one treatment is to intercept significant problems to prevent them from becoming more severe and to improve self-esteem.

 Can I get braces that are less noticeable?